AlkisDiamantis/Online-Thrift-Store-Front-End/README.md

 # Online-Thrift-Store-Front-End

-Online Thrift Store is a web application  created as a learning Project.
+Online Thrift Store is a web application where you can Buy or Sell second Hand Clothes  created as a learning Project.

-The App was structured according to the **MVC** (Model-View-Controller)
+The App was structured according to the **MVC** (Model-View-Controller) Software Design Pattern

 Front-End was created with **React** Javascript Library